kwasniew/hyperbook/CONTRIBUTING.md

 * refer to your audience as "you" rather than "we"
 * replace "to be", "happen", "occurs" with a more interesting verb if possible
 * minimize usage of adjectives in tech writing
-* write short sentences and eliminate unneeded words
+* write short sentences and eliminate unnecessary words
 * use the following transitional words between sentences: however, therefore, for example
 * write opening sentence for each section and explain the what, why and how in each section
-* introduce images, tables and code listings
+* introduce images and code listings
 * use the first items on the list to establish a pattern.
 E.g. start all items with a verb
 * avoid jargon: explain ideas with simple words
 * prefer task-based section headings: implementing, learning, testing, deploying etc.